6. Conditional Derivations

 \[ \fitchprf{\pline[1.]{(S \lif T)} [premise]\\ \pline[2.]{(T \lif U))} [premise]\\ } { \subproof{\pline[3.]{S}[assumption for conditional derivation]}{ \pline[4]{T}[modus ponens, 1, 3]\\ \pline[5.]{U}[modus ponens, 2, 4] } \pline[6.]{(S \lif U)}[conditional derivation, 3-5]\\ \pline[7.]{S}[repeat, 3] } \]

 And, thus, we have proven that you are Pope.
 But, of course, you are not the Pope.
 From true premises, we ended up with a false conclusion, so the argument is obviously invalid.
 What went wrong?
 The problem was that after we completed the conditional derivation that occurs in lines 3 through 5, and used that conditional derivation to assert line 6, we can no longer use those lines 3 through 5.
 But on line 7 we made use of line 3.
-This violates the .
+This violates the accessibility rule.
 Line 3 is an assumption, not something we know to be true; our reasoning from lines 3 through line 5 was to ask, if S were true, what else would be true?
 Auxiliary assumptions, and sentences derived from them, are only open so long as their scope lines continue.
 An assumption is discharged when its subproof ends.
 Open assumptions are assumptions that have not been discharged, while closed assumptions are assumptions that have been discharged.
 When we are done with that conditional derivation, we can use only the conditional that we derived, and not the steps used in the conditional derivation.

 6.3 Some additional examples